nikolaospapagiannis/nebula-ai/PERFORMANCE_REPORT.md

 ## Executive Summary

-This report documents the comprehensive load testing and performance optimization implementation for Fireff V2, built to meet Fortune 100 enterprise standards with real load testing tools and measurable performance improvements.
+This report documents the comprehensive load testing and performance optimization implementation for Nebula AI V2, built to meet Fortune 100 enterprise standards with real load testing tools and measurable performance improvements.

 ### Key Achievements